khao2393/Fintech-Case-Study/README.md

 ​
 * How did the idea for the company (or project) come about?

-*The Robinhood founders decided it was important to build products that would provide everyone with access to the financial markets, not just the wealthy.
-Their previous experience in Finance made them realize that big Wall Street firms pay nothing to trade stocks, while most Americans were charged commssion for every trade.
-The named the company Robinhood after the English outloaw who stole from the rich and gave to the poor.*
+*The Robinhood founders decided it was important to build products that would provide everyone access to the financial markets, not just the wealthy.
+Their previous experience in finance made them realize big Wall Street firms pay nothing to trade stocks, while most Americans were charged commssion for every trade.
+They named the company Robinhood after the English outloaw who stole from the rich and gave to the poor.*
 ​
 * How is the company funded?
 How much funding have they received?